 The American Bar Association Ten Principles of a Public Defense Delivery System require indigent defense systems to promulgate attorney performance standards based on these guidelines, but made specific to state laws and the requirements of local practice.
 Many public defense delivery systems and state bar associations have done just that.
 The Louisiana Public Defender Board, for example, has promulgated specific standards for all attorneys representing clients in adult criminal trials, juvenile delinquency cases, child in need of care (CINC) matters, capital trials, and other right to counsel matters.
-Similar requirements have been adopted for attorneys handling public cases in Arizona, Colorado, Connecticut, Indiana, Maine, Massachusetts, Montana, Nevada, North Carolina, North Dakota, Oregon, Pennsylvania, Texas, Virginia, Washington, and elsewhere.
-But, even where such mandatory performance standards do not yet exist for the defense function, as is the case in some states, each attorney is required to adhere to ethical standards of practice as required by the state bar (or the state court) in order to maintain his or her license to practice law.
-This means that the appointed lawyer – in any state – must have sufficient time, resources, training and expertise to handle the individual’s case.
+Similar requirements have been adopted for attorneys handling public cases in Arizona, Connecticut, Maine, Massachusetts, Montana, Nevada, North Carolina, North Dakota, Oregon, Virginia, Washington, and elsewhere.
+But, even where state-specific performance standards do not yet exist for the defense function, each attorney is required to adhere to ethical standards of practice as required by the state bar (or the state court) in order to maintain his or her license to practice law.
+This means that the appointed lawyer – in every state – must have sufficient time, resources, training, and expertise to handle each individual’s case.
 These are the minimum ethical obligations all attorneys owe to their clients.

 The U.S. Supreme Court reflects on this right to effective representation in United States v.
 Cronic, and further concludes: